Annette Laursen

-Annette Laursen (born 26 February 1975) was a female Danish football defender.
+Annette Meineche Jørgensen (born 6 February 1975) is a Danish physiotherapist, football coach and former footballer who played as a defender.

 She was part of the Denmark women's national football team.
 She competed at the 1996 Summer Olympics, playing 3 matches.
-On club level she played for HEI Århus.
+At club level she played for HEI and IK Skovbakken.

+After football

+Meineche trained as a physiotherapist following her active playing career.
+She also coached the U-10s for Vejle B.